-From North to South and even Central, we know just the green spaces for your canine friend to stretch its legs and chase some pigeons – with a little added fun for you.
-Leads at the ready!
+Summer is the perfect season for picturesque dog walks in London.
+From north to south and even central, we know all the best green spaces for your canine friend to stretch their legs and chase some pigeons.
+Leads at the ready.

 The Best Dog Walks in London

-After a ‘puppacino’ at Paws for Coffee, head for a leisurely stroll around Wimbledon Common.
-With plenty of different walks to choose from, the common is made up of a mixture of woodland, scrubland, heathland and grassed recreation areas.
+With plenty of different walks to choose from, Wimbledon common is made up of a mixture of woodland, scrubland, heathland and grassed recreation areas.
 Totalling 1,140 acres, it’s swimming and squirrel-chasing galore…

 Well-known by those local, start at the Thames Path going west towards Chiswick for pleasant views of the river.
-Stop by the Outsider Tart to enjoy a guilt-free trip for dog-lovers, as your faithful companion can have its fill at the shop’s own ‘Barkery’.
 Those with energetic dogs can continue walking to Twickenham.

 Believe it or not, Regent’s Canal is a cracking place to walk your furry-friend.
 Start your journey in Camden with a relaxing walk down the canals before hitting the open spaces.
 Take a walk up the 213 feet high Primrose Hill, or choose the Royal Regent’s Park for a runaround.
 Resume your journey and walk down to Little Venice to enjoy one of London’s best-kept secrets.